Analysis | A pillow salesman apparently has some ideas about declaring martial law

 But you get the gist: The CEO of MyPillow has a strategy for shuffling around administration staffers to gather up the evidence of electoral fraud he thinks exists — and to use military resources in an effort to keep Trump in power, or, as he apparently puts it, to protect the Constitution.

 It’s hard to characterize how bizarre and outrageous this is.
-From Lindell having a platform in any media to hype his allegations to his being invited into the inner sanctum of American power to apparently argue to the president or his team that there’s a path too rejecting the legitimate election of President-elect Joe Biden?
+From Lindell having a platform in any media to hype his allegations to his being invited into the inner sanctum of American power to apparently argue to the president or his team that there’s a path to rejecting the legitimate election of President-elect Joe Biden?
 There aren’t sufficient adjectives to explore how far from normal — or reality — this is.

 So what’s Lindell actually proposing?
 We get some hints.